luciotato/LiteScript/devel/source/v0.8/Validate.lite.md

 1st: Grammar.FunctionDeclaration

-if it is not anonymous, add function name to parent scope, if its 'public/export' (or we're processing an "interface" file), add to exports
+if not anonymous, add function name to parent scope,

+      if isFunction
-      if isFunction and .name
+          if .name
               .nameDecl = .declareName(.name)
               .selectAndAddToScope .nameDecl

-/* commmented, for functions and namespace methods, this should'n be a parameter determine 'owner' (where 'this' points to for this function)

-          var nameValuePair = .getParent(Grammar.NameValuePair)
-          if nameValuePair #NameValue pair where function is 'value' declare valid nameValuePair.parent.nameDecl
-              ownerNameDecl = nameValuePair.parent.nameDecl  #ownerNameDecl object nameDecl
-          else
-            ownerNameDecl = globalScope
-*/

 2nd: Methods & constructors

-Try to determine ownerNameDecl, for declaration and to set scope var "this"'s  **proto**. if ownerNameDecl *can* be determined at this point, declare method as member.
+Try to determine ownerNameDecl, to declare the memeber and to set scope var "this"'s **proto**. if ownerNameDecl *can* be determined at this point, declare method as member.

+      ownerNameDecl = .tryGetOwnerNameDecl()

+      if isMethod and .name and ownerNameDecl

+          .addMethodToOwnerNameDecl ownerNameDecl

+      end if // function or method

-Note: following JS design, constructors are the body of the function-class itself.
+Note: following JS design, constructors are the body of the function-class itself, so the "constructor" is not a member function

-      else if .tryGetOwnerNameDecl() into ownerNameDecl

-          if .constructor isnt Grammar.ConstructorDeclaration
-              //the constructor is the Function-Class itself
-              // so it is not a member function .addMethodToOwnerNameDecl ownerNameDecl

-      end if

 Define function's return type from parsed text